 Yoga is one of the most popular exercises.
 It is a kind of exercise that combines breathing, meditation, and movement.
 This exercise was from India and it was introduced to the United States more than a century ago.
 It has long been praised for its physical and spiritual benefits.
 Based on research, yoga can help improve mood, manage stress, enhance the quality of sleep, and ease depression and anxiety.
+So it is essential to get an oncology physical therapy certification.
 Aside from that, it can also increase a person’s flexibility, reduce pain, increase strength, and improve balance and coordination.

 When you are new to yoga, it can feel intimidating and it’s also challenging to know where and how to get started.
 If you are thinking about starting on yoga but you do not know how you’re in the right place.
 Today, we are going to give you a guide on how to get started.